 Moving forward, the most well known early 20th century supplier is Unertl, followed by Lyman, Winchester, and possibly Stevens.
 Less known are J. W. Fecker and R. A. Litschert.
 Several configurations included large diameter tube bodies, large objective lenses and high power options.
 Although no longer produced, many of these scopes are still being used and can provide very good service for long range silhouette and target competition.
 In fact many silhouette shooters prefer the older scopes to those available from current manufacturers, which can be more costly and may not offer adequate mounts in some cases.
 Of course the older models and mounts must meet the NRA rifle silhouette rules.

 With the recent addition of a very nice scope manufactured by D.Z.
 Arms, the list of current USA companies manufacturing externally adjustable scopes now stands at three.
-Montana Vintage Arms (MVA) D.Z.
-Arms and Romano Rifle Company are the only USA manufacturers I'm aware of.
+Montana Vintage Arms (MVA) and D.Z.
+Arms are the only USA manufacturers I'm aware of.
 R.H.O.
-Instruments and Parsons Scope Service no longer make scopes.
+Instruments, Romano Rifle Co. and Parsons Scope Service no longer make scopes.
 There are also a couple of brands imported into the USA by Leatherwood / Hi-Lux Optics and Dixie Gun Works.